-Who makes the best dress shirt for men?
-As you refresh your back-to-work or work-from-home wardrobe, below are 23 dress shirt options for different budgets, preferences and situations, from affordable slim fit to stretchy performance fabrics perfect for working from home.
+Who makes the cheapest and best dress shirts for men?
+As you refresh your 2021 back-to-work or work-from-home wardrobe, compare 25 options from the cheapest dress shirts to affordable-luxury slim fit dress shirts to “workleisure” button-downs made from stretchy performance fabrics that are perfect for working from home.

-That question — who makes the best dress shirt for men — is impossible to address definitively, because the answer depends on how you prioritize fit, fabric quality, style, design features, price, convenience and returns.
+That question — who makes the best dress shirt for men — is impossible to address definitively, because the answer depends on how you prioritize fit, fabric quality, style, design features, price, convenience and ease-of-returns.

-The menswear companies below make up a small slice of a larger ecosystem of innovative men’s style brands that are helping men dress sharp in the digital age.
+The menswear companies below make up a small slice of a larger ecosystem of stylish men’s clothing brands that are helping men dress sharp in the digital age.
 You can keep track of the best online men’s clothing sales and discounts via this separate post.

 This article has grown over time, so use the following table of contents as a guide:

 Price comparison: The cheapest dress shirts for men

 Let’s start with the chart below, which compares the cheapest, best dress shirts for men:

 The easiest, and most practical, option for men is to buy a “ready to wear” dress shirt off-the-rack online or in a brick-and-mortar store.

 Richmond, Virginia-based menswear startup Lebury has to be my favorite destination for off-the-rack dress shirts.
 Let’s not stop there.
 Ledbury is one of my favorite destinations for menswear period.
 Their shirt styles, colors and patterns are unique and among the best I’ve ever found online or in person.
 Stop by Ledbury’s stores in Richmond or Washington, DC’s Georgetown neighborhood if you’re in either city.
 Shirts from $98.

 The company may be best known for chinos, but Bonobos also offers a nice line-up of “Daily Grind” dress shirts for men, priced from $98.